Mariners vs. Red Sox Player Props Betting Odds

-The Seattle Mariners host the Boston Red Sox at T-Mobile Park on Monday at 9:40 PM ET.
-Those looking to place a player prop bet can find odds for Julio Rodriguez, Justin Turner and others in this matchup.
+The Seattle Mariners host the Boston Red Sox at T-Mobile Park on Tuesday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds on Julio Rodriguez, Justin Turner and others in this game.

 Bet on this matchup or its props with BetMGM!